-BDC New Local Plan process identified that the District should deliver 86213 new homes per year between 2013 and 2033 to meet the objectively assessed need for new homes.
+BDC New Local Plan process identified that the District should deliver 862 new homes per year between 2013 and 2033 to meet the objectively assessed need for new homes.
 Hatfield Peverel was not identified in the Braintree District Council Core Strategy 2011 as a growth area unlike the settlement of Witham, whose development to the south west brings Witham closer to Hatfield Peverel.
-BDC Local Plan Sub Committee agreed on 15th December 2016 to allocate a comprehensive development area in the emerging Local Plan including: the former Arla site (HATF608), Sorrells Field (HATF313) and Bury Farm (HATF630) which could provide in excess of 200 homes (see map on page 55).
+BDC Local Plan Sub Committee agreed on 15th December 2016 to allocate a comprehensive development area in the emerging Local Plan including: the former Arla site (HATF608), Sorrells Field (HATF313) and Bury Farm (HATF630) which could provide in excess of 200 homes.
+In addition there is a Growth Location (HAT315, HATF 316 & WTC 423) at Wood End Farm. (see map on page 52).
 This will exceed the identified local needs of the Parish and contributes significantly to the needs of the District.
 As an emerging Local Plan this could be subject to change.
 During the engagement and consultation process the community has shown support for the redevelopment of the former Arla site for mixed use.
-The NDP policy HO6 provides detail on this site allocation.